|Title||Lord of Seagard|

 Lord Jason is a renowned tourney knight, participating in several tourneys over the years.
-He was defeated in a tourney at Storm's End by Prince Rhaegar Targaryen.
+He was defeated in the tourney at Storm's End by Prince Rhaegar Targaryen and Ser Barristan Selmy.
 As a bannerman to House Tully, he attended the wedding of Catelyn Tully to Eddard Stark where his gifts were lavish.

-During Robert's Rebellion, he fought bravely at the Battle of the Trident, avenging his brother Jeffory Mallister by slaying three of Rhaegar's bannermen and later, during the Greyjoy Rebellion, by slaying Rodrik Greyjoy beneath the walls of Seagard, throwing the ironmen reavers back into the sea.
+During Robert's Rebellion, he fought bravely at the Battle of the Trident, avenging his brother Jeffory Mallister by slaying three of Rhaegar's bannermen and later, during Greyjoy's Rebellion, by slaying Rodrik Greyjoy beneath the walls of Seagard, throwing the ironmen reavers back into the sea.

-After the conclusion of the Greyjoy Rebellion, King Robert Baratheon ordered a tourney to be held at Lannisport to celebrate his victory.
+After the conclusion of Greyjoy's Rebellion, King Robert Baratheon ordered a tourney at Lannisport to celebrate his victory.
 There, Lord Jason was defeated by the eventual champion, Lord Jorah Mormont.

 A Game of Thrones

-Lord Jason travels to King's Landing and the Tourney of the Hand, accompanied by his son Patrek and a small party of knights and squires.
-They travel from Seagard by the way of the Kingsroad and pass Catelyn Tully and Rodrik Cassel near the Crossroads Inn, but do not recognize them.
+Lord Jason travels to King's Landing and the Hand's tourney, accompanied by his son Patrek and a small party of knights and squires.
+They travel from Seagard by the way of the Kingsroad and pass Catelyn Tully and Rodrik Cassel near the inn at the crossroads, but do not recognize them.

 The Mallister eagle is one of the banners spotted during the Battle of the Camps.
-After the Northern and Riverlands victory, Jason sits at Robb's war council, where he suggests fortifying the Riverlands and cutting off Tywin Lannister from supplies and fresh men.
+After their victory, Jason sits at Robb's war council, where he suggests fortifying the riverlands and cutting off Tywin Lannister from supplies and fresh men.

 A Clash of Kings

 Lord Jason returns to Seagard after Robb Stark is proclaimed King in the North and of the Trident, accompanied by his son, Patrek Mallister, and Theon Greyjoy.
 When he thinks his son is growing too close to the young ironman, Jason reminds Patrek whom Seagard was built to protect against.
 As no ships from the Iron Islands await Theon on his arrival in Seagard, Jason Mallister believes the ravens Robb had sent from Riverrun to announce Theon's return had been lost and thus he sends his own birds.

 A Storm of Swords